strimzi/strimzi.github.io/_posts/2019-09-23-exposing-http-bridge.md

 }'
 ```

-After writing the messages into the topic, the bridge replies with an HTTP status code `200 OK` and a JSON paylod describing in which partition and offset the messages are written.
+After writing the messages into the topic, the bridge replies with an HTTP status code `200 OK` and a JSON paylod describing in which partition and at which offset the messages are written.
-In this case, the auto created topic has just one partition.
+In this case, the auto created topic has just one partition and the reply can look like the following one.

 ```json
 {